 We are happy to accept your Application for Enrolment at any time; however, we encourage you to register an application well in advance of the admission year due to the high demand.
 Included in the Application for Enrolment is the enrolment policy, which outlines the selection priorities for entry.

 We encourage you to attend one of our Tour Days to get a feel for the College and meet some of our key staff.

-The first point of contact for prospective families, who are considering enrolling their daughter at Santa Maria College, is our Registrar.
+The first point of contact for prospective families, who are considering enrolling their daughter at Santa Maria College, is our Admissions Manager.

 Scroll down to see information on: